+Keep a written daily log of the time you spend studying.
 We award points for study time (ST), which is time spent outside of class engaging with materials directly related to this course.

-Each week you are invited to report, on your honor, how many hours you studied during the previous week, Sunday morning through Saturday night.
-We award two "effort" points per hour of "study," for a goal of 12 points (6 hours, not including class time) and a maximum of 14 points (7 hours) per week, whether there is a holiday or not.
-(In summer session this would normally be 12 hours per week and a maximum of 28 points (14 hours) per week.)
+Each week you are invited to report, on your honor, how many hours outside of class you studied during the previous week, Sunday morning through Saturday night.
+We award one "effort" point per hour of "study," for a total of 6 points per week, whether there is a holiday or not.